josh956/josh956/README.md

-- 👋 Hi, my name is Josh and I graduated from the University of Denver in 2024, with a BsBa in Data Analytics
+- 👋 Hi, my name is Josh and I graduated from the University of Denver in 2024 with a bachelors in data analytics
 - From 2021-2023, I worked/interned at 3 companies:
 -   Moroch Partners
 -   Flipside Crypto
 -   Charles Schwab
+-   Starting in 2023, I began full time as a technology risk consultant at RSM

 --- Skills Page---
 - Hard Skills
     Python
-    R
+    Azure AI Studio
     SQL
-    SQL Server
+    SSMS
     MS Suite
     Visual Studio
     VBA

 - Soft Skills
     Highly communicative